ptiede/VIDA.jl/README.md

 ```

 ### Distributed computing
-In the examples folder we have a complete script that shows how to use LaVIDA on a cluster to extract image features from multiple images at the same time.
-It uses argparse to read in command line options and a file that contains a list of paths of images to run LaVIDA on.
+In the examples folder we have a complete script that shows how to use VIDA on a cluster to extract image features from multiple images at the same time.
+It uses argparse to read in command line options and a file that contains a list of paths of images to run VIDA on.